chrisfoulon/Parcellotron/README.md

 Introduction
 ------------
-Connectivity-based parcellation has become one of the most interesting application of MRI-based tractography [1], [2], [3], [4] .
+Connectivity-Based Parcellation (CBP) has become one of the most interesting application of MRI-based tractography [1], [2], [3], [4].
+So far however performing CBP required extensive coding and technical skills.
 The Parcellotron is a Connectivity-Based Parcellation software for the rest of us.
+It enables every researcher having access to tractography data to perform CBP from an intuitive graphical user interface, as well as from a command-line interface.

 Installation